-- 1.1.2.6.1.1 Wetland is defined as an area that: has a predominance of hydric soils; is inundated or saturated by surface or groundwater at a frequency and duration sufficient to support a prevalence of water tolerant vegetation typically adapted for life in saturated soil conditions.

-- 1.1.2.6.1.2 USDA NRCS will make and keep a record of wetland determinations, which remain in effect as long as the land is used for agricultural purposes.
-Producers may obtain aerial imagery of their farms and a printout of their farm and tract records from the local USDA office administering their farm.

-- 1.1.2.6.1.3 Producers planning to make changes that could impact wetlands must notify USDA for appropriate technical determination.

-- 1.1.2.6.1.4 Producers file Form AD-102610 with USDA

-Farm Service Agency certifying adherence

-to Highly Erodible Lands Conservation and

-Wetland Conservation provisions and must

-meet eligibility conditions to receive any

-USDA loans or other program benefits.
-The

-submission of form AD-1026 gives USDA

-authorization to enter and inspect all farms

-in which the producer has an interest.

-- 1.1.2.6.2 Producers will maintain compliance with wetland conservation regulations by not draining or converting wetlands.

-- 1.1.2.6.3 Producers follow applicable state laws that prohibit changing peatland without a regulated permit.

-- 1.1.2.6.4 Producers will not plant on a converted wetland.

-- 1.1.2.6.5 Producers will not convert a wetland to make possible production of an agricultural commodity. - 1.1.2.6.6 Producers follow Section 404 of the Clean Water Act regarding agricultural impacts on wetlands.11 - 1.1.2.6.7 The USDA Farmable Wetlands Program provides rental payments to producers for restoring and establishing plant cover on wetlands and wetland buffer zones that were previously farmed.12 - 1.1.2.6.8 The NRCS Agricultural Conservation Easement Program (ACEP)13 provides financial and technical assistance to conserve agricultural lands and wetlands.
-The program restores cropland to its previous natural wetland condition in either 30-year or permanent easements.14 - 1.1.3 Soybeans are not produced on land that was primary forest or continuously forested land. - 1.1.3.1 Producers follow U.S. laws regarding conversion of primary forests to other uses.
-Use or occupancy of National Forest System land is prohibited without special-use authorization.15 - 1.1.3.2 Producers follow U.S. laws prohibiting the use, occupancy, or conversion of public lands in National Forests and Grasslands. - 1.1.3.3 The NRCS Healthy Forests Reserve Program provides owners with 10-year restoration agreements and 30-year or permanent easements for conservation actions intended to improve biological diversity, increase carbon sequestration, or help threatened or endangered species.
-16 Forestland that is part of a working farm or ranch can also be protected by permanent easements in the NRCS Agricultural Easement Program.
-17 - 1.1.4 Soybeans are not produced in designated protected areas. - 1.1.4.1 Producers follow U.S. laws that prohibit the production of soybeans on land under federally protected status, land designated Wilderness or Research Natural Areas, protected land in National Forests and Grasslands, and land in the National Landscape Conservation System. - 1.1.4.2 Producers follow U.S. laws that prohibit production of soybeans on land protected by the National Park Service.
+- 1.1.2.6.1.4 Producers must file Form AD-102613 with the USDA Farm Service Agency certifying adherence to Highly Erodible Lands Conservation and Wetland Conservation provisions and Form FSA-57814 Report of Acreage to meet eligibility conditions to receive any USDA loans or other program benefits.
+The submission of these forms gives USDA authorization to enter and inspect all farms in which the producer has an interest. - 1.1.2.6.2 Producers will maintain compliance with wetland conservation regulations by not draining or converting wetlands. - 1.1.2.6.3 Producers follow applicable state laws that prohibit changing peatland without a regulated permit. - 1.1.2.6.4 Producers will not plant on a converted wetland. - 1.1.2.6.5 Producers will not convert a wetland to make the production of an agricultural commodity possible. - 1.1.2.6.6 Producers follow Section 404 of the Clean Water Act regarding agricultural impacts on wetlands.15 - 1.1.2.6.7 The USDA Farmable Wetlands Program provides rental payments to producers for restoring and establishing plant cover on wetlands and wetland buffer zones that were previously farmed.16 - 1.1.2.6.8 The NRCS Agricultural Conservation Easement Program (ACEP)17 provides financial and technical assistance to conserve agricultural lands and wetlands.
+The program restores cropland to its previous natural wetland condition in either 30-year or permanent easements. - 1.1.3 Soybeans are not produced on land that was primary forest or continuously forested land. - 1.1.3.1 Producers follow U.S. laws regarding the conversion of primary forests to other uses.
+Use or occupancy of National Forest System land is prohibited without special-use authorization.18 - 1.1.3.2 Producers follow U.S. laws prohibiting the use, occupancy, or conversion of public lands in National Forests and Grasslands.

+- 1.1.3.3 The NRCS Healthy Forests Reserve Program provides owners with 10-year restoration agreements and 30-year or permanent easements for conservation actions intended to improve biological diversity, increase carbon sequestration or help threatened or endangered species.
+19

+Forestland that is part of a working farm or ranch can also be protected by permanent easements in the NRCS Agricultural Conservation Easement Program.
+20 - 1.1.4 Soybeans are not produced in designated protected areas, including UNESCO World Heritage Sites and IUCN Green List sites, and are subject to all applicable fines and penalties for damaging or destroying protected areas. - 1.1.4.1 Producers follow U.S. laws that prohibit the production of soybeans on land in the National Wilderness Preservation System (45 million hectares/112 million acres).21 - 1.1.4.2 Producers follow U.S. laws that prohibit the production of soybeans on land protected by the U.S. Forest Service in the National Forests and Grasslands (78 million hectares/193 million acres).22 - 1.1.4.3 Producers follow U.S. laws that prohibit the production of soybeans on land protected by the Bureau of Land Management in the National Conservation Lands (15 million hectares/37 million acres).23 - 1.1.4.4 Producers follow U.S. laws that prohibit the production of soybeans on land protected in the National Park System by the National Park Service (34 million hectares/85 million acres).24